iviasensio/SmartText/README.md

 *Install in SaaS:
 - download the package and zip the extension stuff as SmartText Extension.zip
 - in the Management Console open the menu Extensions and import the zip
-- optional : in the main hub open the menu Import apps and import SDG - 12.
-Responsible Consumption & Production.qvf
+- optional : in the main hub open the menu Import apps and import Titanic.qvf
-- optional : zip the folder '17 SDGs Theme' and import it as a theme in the management console

 *Install in Server:
 - download the package and zip the extension stuff as SmartText Extension.zip
 - in the QMC open the menu Extensions and import the zip
-- optional : in the qmc open the menu apps and import SDG - 12.
-Responsible Consumption & Production.qvf
+- optional : in the qmc open the menu apps and import Titanic.qvf
-- optional : zip the folder '17 SDGs Theme' and import it as an extension in the server

 *Install in Desktop
 - download the package and copy the folder 'SmartText Extension' in C:\Users\'username'\Documents\Qlik\Sense\Extensions
-- copy the example SDG - 12.
-Responsible Consumption & Production.qvf in C:\Users\'username'\Documents\Qlik\Sense\Apps
+- copy the example Titanic.qvf in C:\Users\'username'\Documents\Qlik\Sense\Apps
-- copy the theme folder '17 SDGs Theme' in C:\Users\'username'\Documents\Qlik\Sense\Extensions